 When it comes to fertility and conception and trying to conceive, there are so many rumors that people believe in and which have been doing the rounds for decades around us.
 Just because of these rumors that make couples refuse to seek medical help even after they have been trying to have a baby for years.

 Heavy usage of Wi-Fi or internet all the time, usage of electronic gadgets, and big dependency on junk food and lots of consumption of alcohol can lead to a decline in sperm quality.
-Even with long time supply of sperms, there are chances that men too can suffer from male infertility problems.
+Even with the long-time supply of sperms, there are chances that men too can suffer from male infertility problems.

 #Myth2.
 Late pregnancy is easier if your menstruation cycle has been regular:

 #Myth 4.
-Having sex within 24 hours of ovulation period can increase chances of pregnancy:
+Having sex within 24 hours of ovulation period can increase the chances of pregnancy:

 In fact, it is highly advisable to have intercourse a day before ovulation and especially during the day of ovulation to improve your chances of conception and getting pregnant.
 The sperm needs to meet the egg to fertilize it.
 Once it is released from the ovary and before it enters the fallopian tube.